-Residents of the provinces should complete all applicable forms, making sure all required information is included.
+You should complete all applicable forms, making sure all required information is included.
 Attach all original receipts and forward the claim to the Great-West Life Out-of-Country Claims Department.
 Be sure to keep a copy for your own records.
-The plan will pay all eligible claims including your Provincial Medical Plan portion.
-Your Provincial Medical Plan will then reimburse the plan for the government's share of the expenses.
+The plan will pay all eligible claims including your Provincial or Territorial Medical Plan portion.
+Your Provincial or Territorial Medical Plan will then reimburse the plan for the government's share of the expenses.

-Out-of-country claims must be submitted within a certain time period that varies by province.
+Out-of-country claims must be submitted within a certain time period that varies by province or territory.
 For the claims submission period applicable in your province or territory or for any other questions or for assistance in completing any of the forms, please contact Great-West Life's Out-of-Country Claims Department at 1-800-957-9777.